s311354/practice_common_algorithm_python/README.md

 - class tuple([iterable]): Tuples may be constructed in a number of ways, using a pair of parenthesses to denote the empty tuple, using a trailing comma for a singleton tuple: a, or (a,), separating items with commas: a, b, c or (a, b, c), using the tuple() built-in

+**Dictionaries can be created by several means**
+- class dict(** kwargs) dictionaries can be created by several mean:
+    - Use a comma-separated list of key: value pairs within braces: {'jack': 4098, 'sjoerd': 4227}
+    - Use a dict comprehension: {}
+    - Use the type constructor: dict()

+**Sets can be created by several means**
+- Use a comma-separated list of elements within braces: {'jack', 'sjoerd'}
+- Use a set comprehension: {c for c in 'abrace' if c not in 'abc'}
+- Use the type constructor: set(), set('foobar')

+#### queue - A synchronized queue class ####

+The queue module implements multi-producer, multi-consumer queues.
+It is especially useful in threaded programming when information must be exchanged safely between multiple thread.
+The Queue class in this module implements all the required locking semantics.
+The queue module defines the following classes and exceptions:
+- class queue.Queue(maxsize = 0): constructor for a FIFO queue. maxsize is an integer that sets the upperbound limit on the number of items that can be placed in the queue.
+- class queue.LifoQueue: constructor for a LIFO queue. maxsize is an integer that sets the upperbound limit on the number of items that can be placed in the queue.
+Insertion will bolck once this size has been reached, until queue items are consumed.
+If maxsize is less than or equal to zero, the queue size is infinite.

+#### sys - System-specific parameters and functions ####
+This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
+It is always available.

+- sys.getsizeof(object[, default]): Return the size of an object in bytes.
+The object can be any type of object.

 ## Reference ##